danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 I asked ChatGPT if there was a way to add a marker of sorts on the chart for the intersection point and to label it the breakeven age.
 It told me that Chart.js has an [annotation plugin](https://www.chartjs.org/chartjs-plugin-annotation/latest/) for this purpose.
 It proceeded to generate some code but it didn't work.
 My research revealed that the annotation plugin is not built into Chart.js, but rather, a separate library needs to be pulled in.

-After explaining this to ChatGPT it modified the prototype as follows:
+After explaining this to ChatGPT it modified the prototype to pull in the annotation plugin from a CDN, add an `annotations` section to the chart configuration, and a `findBreakevenAge` function, called when rendering the annotation:

 ```htm
 <head>